JtheFox/password-generator/README.md

 ## Resources

 ## Future Updates
-Recommended options and show user password strength based on criteria?
+Recommended options and show user password strength based on criteria

+Update regex to require minimum amount of each criteria

 ## Todo:
 Add click to copy on generated password